models-lab/worde4mde/README.md

 ## Exploring embeddings 📋

-Let us consider this list of words:
+Let us consider the following list of words:
 ```python
 ['state', 'atl', 'dsl', 'grammar',
 'petri', 'statechart', 'ecore', 'epsilon',
 'qvt', 'transformation']
 ```

-The following commands compute, for each word model, the top 10 similar words to each one of the words of the previous list:
+The commands below compute, for each word model, the top 10 similar words for each word of the previous list:

 ```shell
 python main.py --test_similarity --model glove-mde